Golf club history timeline.

 Oh how the evolution of the golf club has progressed over the years, from niblicks and mashies to cavity backs and great big bertha’s, from long-nosed putters to broom-handle putters, Below is an insight to how the Golf club has changed from early beginnings to modern day game-improvement golf clubs.

-The Original blades were made very thin and were also very hard to hit accurately, only very good players could get the ball out of the center of the club every time, but as time evolved clubmakers realised that the head could be shaped to put more metal low and behind the hitting area making shot-making a lot easier.
+The Original blades were made very thin and were also very hard to hit accurately, only very good players could get the ball out of the centre of the club every time, but as time evolved clubmakers realised that the head could be shaped to put more metal low and behind the hitting area making shot-making a lot easier.
 The blades that were made in this way became known as “muscle backs,” and were an instant success.
 The downside though made these blades quite expensive, because of the time and work that had to go into forging and shaping the Blades.

 Golf manufacturers were now trying to find cheaper ways to produce irons, and also ways to make them easier to hit.
-One of the biggest Golf Club manufacturers “Ping” successfully made irons using a casting process—where molten metal could be formed in a mold—they had found an economical and new method of shaping irons.
+One of the biggest Golf Club manufacturers “Ping” successfully made irons using a casting process—where molten metal could be formed in a mould—they had found an economical and new method of shaping irons.
 Cavity backs took the muscle back a step further, allowing the weight to be moved to the base of the iron or to the edges of the head with the same simplicity.

 With the improvement of the design, this allowed manufacturers to create an iron that did not need a perfect hit to make an acceptable shot.
 These “improvement clubs” as they became known, were created by moving more weight to the periphery of the iron head, this meant that bad shots were actually hit straighter (well not so far offline), and also did not lose so much distance in comparison to the old blades.
 The other downside to blades in the hands of a not so useful golfer was getting the ball in the air, so to compensate this, the manufacturers moved more weight to the sole of the club, this then made it easier to get the ball off the ground.
 This also meant an average player could use less loft and, thus, hit the ball farther.